Miklos Molnar

-Miklos Jon Molnar (Molnár Miklós János; born 10 April 1970), nicknamed "Danish Dynamite", is a Danish former professional footballer of Hungarian origin who played as a striker for a number of Danish and foreign clubs.
+Miklos Jon Molnar (Molnár Miklós János; born 10 April 1970) is a Danish former professional footballer who played as a striker.
+Nicknamed the "Danish Dynamite", Molnar played for a number of European clubs as well as the Denmark national team.
 He was the top goalscorer of the 1989 and 1997 Danish championships, and won the 2000 MLS Cup with American team Kansas City Wizards.
-He scored two goals in 18 caps for the Denmark national football team, and represented his country at the 1998 World Cup and 2000 European Championship tournaments.
+He scored two goals in 18 caps for the Denmark national football team, and represented his country at the 1998 FIFA World Cup and UEFA Euro 2000 tournaments.
 He was also a member of the Denmark team competing at the 1992 Summer Olympics.

-When he stopped his professional football career in 2000, he continued with triathlon.
-In 2005, he ran under three hours (2:59:20) in Copenhagen Marathon and under 10 hours (9:50) in an Ironman in Austria.
+After retiring from football in 2000, Molnar took up triathlon and competed semi-professionally.
+In 2005, he ran under three hours (2:59:20) in the Copenhagen Marathon and under 10 hours (9:50) in an Ironman in Austria.